-In response to the U.S. Army's change in priorities away from long-term product improvements regarding the 2kW Generator Program in 2007, management re-evaluated its approach to the second and third strategic objectives described above.
-Rather than continuing to develop new longer term internal technologies, the Company is now attempting to capitalize on its previous investments in technology to obtain business in related military power markets and to expand into related military product categories.
+In approaching the second and third strategic objectives described above, the Company is attempting to capitalize on its previous investments in technology to obtain business in related military power markets and to expand into related military product categories.

-Two contracts in recent years with the U.S. Department of Defense to develop generators as auxiliary power units for vehicles are examples of the second strategic objective, expanding into related power markets.
-One contract for a Logistics Vehicle Power Supply "LVPS" (a diesel powered 3.5 kilowatt generator set providing power to equipment that protects against improvised explosive devices) utilized the Company's core expertise in compact and highly reliable diesel engine power generation.
-Another contract to develop a prototype 'idle reduction' system consisting of an environmental control unit and diesel generator built on the Company's accomplishments with vehicle mounted auxiliary power units, and management believes it will allow the Company to further expand into related power applications while increasing its technology base.
+Since the filing of its last Annual Report the Company has continued to act on the second strategic objective, expanding into related power markets.
+Using our expertise in Direct Current power generation we have designed and delivered diesel power generation systems for use on other companies' trailer mounted military systems.
+These power systems have integrated energy storage batteries and digital controls combined with traditional diesel generators.
+That integration delivers fuel savings as compared to traditional diesel generators while also enabling the optional integration of opportunistic power sources such as solar and wind.
+These accomplishments build on the Company's previous accomplishments with vehicle mounted auxiliary power units, and management believes it will allow the Company to further expand into related power applications while increasing its technology base.
 In furtherance of the third strategic objective, expanding into related military product categories, the Company is utilizing its experience in military-grade portable power systems under a customer funded research and development sub-contract where the Company is designing and prototyping electronic controls for diesel fuel cell systems.

 In the near term, a return to profitability and broadening the line of product offerings are the Company's primary objectives.
-The development contracts and subcontracts described above as well internal Company sponsored development efforts contribute to this goal.
+The development contracts and subcontracts described above as well as internal Company sponsored development efforts contribute to this goal.
 The Company is continuing to pursue possible partnering and sub-contracting relationships with other companies and defense contractors that leverage the Company's current expertise and technology in generators and auxiliary power units.